takiuddin93/Asiatic360/README.md

 *   Clone this repo

+## Issues I have faced!

+*   Could not create task
+    *   To fix this what helped me was to
+        *   Run `flutter clean` to delete the build folder
+        *   Build the project on Android studio
+        *   Run `flutter pub get`
+        *   Then continue with `flutter run` to test on emulator or other physical devices.

 ## For Beginners

 A few resources to get you started if this is your first Flutter project: